Jordy281/Tic_Tac_Toe_SuperComputer/README.md

 # Tic_Tac_Toe_SuperComputer

-This is a script that trains a computer to play Tic Tac Toe using a hidden markov model.
+This is a script that trains a computer to play Tic Tac Toe using a temporal difference method.
 The script can be executed using the TicTacToe.py file.

 The script first creates all possible game states.
 The computer then uses a reward based system to train against a random computer.
 The computer trains going both first and second.